 ventilation at High level for a Dry Fix system (without mortar)

 Tileline ridgeroll Ventilation System

-This system is suitable for all ridge and hip tiles and is quick and easy to install.
+This system provides 5000mm2/m of continuous airflow which is essential for high level ventilation.
+It is suitable for all ridge and hip tiles and is quick and easy to install.
 The product comes in 6m boxes and consists of a corrugated grey coated aluminium roll which is laid out centrally on the ridge and temporarily fixed with double-sided adhesive tape.
 The ridge tiles are then laid over the top securing the roll in place leaving 10mm joints between each ridge.
 A cleat is then placed over the joint between the ridge tiles and screwed down into the ridge board.

 For ornamental ridges, a butterfly clip is used to attach on to the ridge tiles and provide a fixing that can be screwed into the roof timber.

 Download Ridgeroll System instructions for ridges, hips and mono ridges

 For capped angle ridges, there is not sufficient airflow between the ridges for the ridgeroll system to be effective.
 The tileline dry fix system however uses plastic rails which are laid on the tops tiles on either side of the apex of the roof and the ridge tiles are laid into these.
 The whole unit is then fixed into place with a screw and a washer.
 Like the ridgeroll, it provides high level ventilation of 5000mm2 per linear meter.